Hikagejuunin/Loki/README.txt

 other aliases:
-mr - mesmer reset, will forceably reset opponents hypnosis status if things get buggy or you need to rehypno right away after a failed attempt tr - target reset (will reset hypnosis if target not sealed) aa - toggles autoassist ps - pinshot bk<venom> - backstab (ex: bkd = backstab delphinium) cl - conjure lightwall
+mr - mesmer reset, will forceably reset opponents hypnosis status if things get buggy or you need to rehypno right away after a failed attempt tr - target reset, will reset target afflictions and (will reset hypnosis if target not sealed) aa - toggles autoassist (requeues attacks on opponent cures) ps - pinshot bk<venom> - backstab (ex: bkd = backstab delphinium) cl - conjure lightwall